Many people start a new year with resolutions involving diet and exercise, often with the goal of getting into shape.

-The right diet and exercise regime are both important when you're trying to build muscle.
+The right diet and exercise regime are both important when you're trying to build and maintain muscle.
 No matter what age you are, physical activity - especially resistance exercise - plays an important role in maintaining muscle health.

 A higher intensity workout often leads to larger muscle tears and therefore sorer muscles afterwards.
 The speed of your recovery will affect your physical progress in the days and weeks ahead.